Marcus Claudius Marcellus: Early life

-Middle life: the spolia opima
+Middle life

 Led by the Insubrians, the Gauls of northern Italy declared war on Rome in 225 BC.
 Marcellus participated, initially as a soldier, in the ensuing conflict, which saw the Insubrians pushed all the way back to the Po River.
 They attempted to surrender, but Marcellus persuaded the two acting consuls not to accept the terms of peace.
 In the fourth and final year of the war, Marcellus himself was elected consul, with Gnaeus Cornelius Scipio Calvus as his colleague.
 As the new consuls were ushered into office, the Insubrians mustered 30,000 of their Gallic allies, the Gaesatae, to fight the Romans.
 Marcellus invaded Insubrian lands up to the Po River, just as the previous consuls had done.
 From here, the Gauls sent 10,000 men across the Po and attacked Clastidium, a Roman stronghold, to divert the Roman attacks.
 This battlefield was the stage for Marcellus’ confrontation with the Gallic king, Viridomarus, which cemented his place in history.

 The confrontation, as told by Plutarch, is so heavy in detail that one might question the veracity of his narration.
 Plutarch recounts that, prior to the battle, Viridomarus spotted Marcellus, who wore commander's insignia, and rode out to meet him.
 Marcellus did not recognize the king, but nonetheless wanted to fight: he had prayed to the gods to give him the finest armor possessed by the enemy, and the armor worn by Viridomarus seemed to fit this description.
 The two engaged in single combat, which concluded when Marcellus, “by a thrust of his spear which pierced his adversary's breastplate, and by the impact of his horse in full career, threw him, still living, upon the ground, where, with a second and third blow, he promptly killed him.”
 Marcellus carried away the armor of his fallen foe, calling it the spolia opima, or richest spoils, and dedicated it to Jupiter Feretrius, as he had promised before the battle.
 In Roman tradition, spolia opima was considered the most prestigious and honorable prize that a general could earn.
 To deserve the title, the spoils must be taken from the leader of the opposing army, whom the general had killed in single combat.